All Entities are Not Created Equal: Examining the Long Tail for Ultra-Fine Entity Typing: Models for entity typing

 \subsection{Box4Types \cite{onoe-etal-2021-modeling}}

-Box4Types deploys box emeddings to effectively capture the hierarchies of types.
+Box4Types deploys box embeddings to effectively capture the hierarchies of types.
 The model represents both types and entity mentions as boxes.
 Each mention and its context are fed into a BERT-based model to embed that mention in our box space; essentially, the model leverages typological clues present in the surface text to hypothesize a type representation for the mention.
-This helps the model capture latent hierarchies better than the vector based counterparts.
-We recreated the original approach described in paper and evaluated it against our bins in Table \ref{tab:box4types_box}.
+This helps the model capture latent hierarchies better than the vector-based counterparts.
+We recreated the original approach described in paper and evaluated it against our bins in Tab. \ref{tab:box4types_box}.